Diverse Research Now: A Movement for Inclusive Representation in Research

 That the future of medicine depends on the fullness of our nation being reflected in its research.

+So yes, we began because of the lack of diversity in research.
 But we continue because of the beauty, brilliance, and necessity of diverse communities.

 Comments